lulzypher/CyberWar-Stories/README.md

 Entropy
 a thermodynamic quantity representing the unavailability of a system's thermal energy for conversion into mechanical work, often interpreted as the degree of disorder or randomness in the system.

+a battle of alpha and omega

+Gog and Magog (/ˈɡoʊɡ ... ˈmɑːɡoʊɡ/; Hebrew: גּוֹג וּמָגוֹג, Gōg ū-Māgōg) appear in the Hebrew Bible and the Quran as individuals, tribes, or lands.
+In Ezekiel 38, Gog is an individual and Magog is his land;[1] in Genesis 10, Magog is a man and eponymous ancestor of a nation, but no Gog is mentioned; and centuries later Jewish tradition changed Ezekiel's "Gog from Magog" into "Gog and Magog"[2].

+The Gog prophecy is meant to be fulfilled at the approach of what is called the "end of days ", but not necessarily the end of the world.
+Jewish eschatology viewed Gog and Magog as enemies to be defeated by the Messiah, which would usher in the age of the Messiah.
+Christianity's interpretation is more starkly apocalyptic: making Gog and Magog, here indicating nations rather than individuals,[3] allies of Satan against God at the end of the millennium, as described in the Book of Revelation.

 The number e, also known as Euler's number, is a mathematical constant approximately equal to 2.71828, and can be characterized in many ways.
 It is the base of the natural logarithms.
 It is the limit of (1 + 1/n)n as n approaches infinity, an expression that arises in the study of compound interest.